 During this time, Jim decided to source cheaper valves and the KT66 was to be put into all Marshall amps instead of 6L6’s.

-This changed the sound of the amp to producing more distortion and volume.
+This changed the sound of the amp to produce more distortion and volume.
 All this improved loudness and Marshall managed to win most of London’s guitar players over.

 The full Marshall stack